mr-mocap/cli-6502-playground/README.md

 #### Reset Jump Address

 Displays the value contained in the processor's hardware reset jump vector (located at $FFFC & $FFFD).
 This is where the execution will start after a reset is performed (by pressing the Reset button).

+## How do I load programs into memory?

+Unfortunately, at the moment you have to modify the `CLIPlaygroundApplication::mainLoop()` method to load a `.prg` file.
+Just give the path to the file to the `loadProgram()` method.

+Currently, the processor's reset jump vector will be set to the load address after the file is loaded, thus making it easy to just load a program and begin executing.

+### What is a `.prg` file?

+A `.prg` in this case is typically used by 6502 emulators (Commodore 64, for example) to hold executable machine code.

+#### The Format

+The first 2 bytes are the little-endian representation of the load address.

+The following bytes will be loaded into the load address.

+### How do I create a `.prg` file?

+Well, I use Visual Studio Code along with the <a href="https://marketplace.visualstudio.com/items?itemName=datatrash.mos" target="_blank">mos plugin</a> to create them.

+I've been typing in some old routines and creating a jump table as a way to just try them out, and I may end up including that in this repo eventually.